 I was one of the first defense attorneys in Crawford County to get a client into Veterans Court, an alternate sentencing court designed to help current and former military personnel get treatment for mental health and addiction while in the criminal justice system.
 In July 2015, Governor Asa Hutchinson appointed me to serve as a Special Justice on the Arkansas Supreme Court, which was one of my greatest accomplishments and experiences as an attorney.

 I served as a Justice of the Peace on the Crawford County Quorum Court for two (2) terms.
 I graduated from Leadership Crawford County and the Van Buren Citizens Police Academy.
 I currently serve as legal counsel for the 1st Choice Pregnancy Medical Center in Fort Smith, a non-profit agency designed to assist with pregnancy options and avoid abortions.

-My wife Shannon and I have three children, Gracie, Reagan and Piper, and attend and volunteer at Merge Church.
+My wife Shannon and I have three children, Gracie, Reagan and Piper.

 “Judge McCune has done a great job in getting Crawford County where it is today and I plan to continue the legacy he leaves behind.
 We will put drug dealers behind bars, prosecute to the fullest extent sexual predators and child abusers and support our state and local law enforcement agencies as they battle to keep Crawford County safe.
 As prosecutor, I will continue to expand the alternative sentencing courts to help combat opioid and drug abuse in Crawford County and will look for innovative ways to help the families of drug users.
 I look forward to meeting and listening to the concerns of the citizens of Crawford County.”